The Evolution of Tennis String Coatings

 First Generation: Surface Coatings

 First-gen surface coatings on tennis strings worked similarly to paint on a wall.
 Manufacturers applied a thin layer of lubricant directly onto the exterior of the string.
-This coating sat on top of the string's surface rather than being integrated into the material itself.

 Limitations of Surface Coatings

 The main drawback of this approach is that the coating wore off unevenly across the string bed as players hit shots, leaving a mix of coated and bare polyester sections.
-This inconsistent surface affected performance and accelerated string wear, pushing manufacturers to develop better solutions.

 Next Generation: Integrated Coatings